solita/solita.github.com/_posts/2022-09-21-accessibility-for-web-dev.md

 The issue details are really descriptive, trying to point out where exactly it happened and suggesting solutions.
 If you still don’t know what it is about or where the issue is, the two buttons in the top left corner help.
 One of them is switching to the “Elements” tab and highlights the element affected, and the other one opens aXe rules documentation.

-In our case for some reason we forgot to use the semantic <<code>main</code>> tag, hence the issue.
+In our case for some reason we forgot to use the semantic `<main>` tag, hence the issue.
 If you look at the next problem found, it’s about the same thing, but from a different perspective, so adding the tag in the correct place will fix 23 things at once.
 Talk about killing twenty-three birds with one stone.
 Or less murderously in Polish - “making twenty-three roasts with one fire”.

 ![Screenshot of aXe DevTools - example of color contrast issue that need a review.](/img/accessibility-testing-for-web-developers/04-potential-issue.png)